 Supplementing with selenium is one way to improve levels in the blood.
 Dietary supplements containing up to 200 ug/d of selenium have the potential to support immune function.

 Vitamin E is found in many foods like cooked spinach, almonds, and sunflower seeds.

 The vitamin contains a group of eight fat-soluble compounds, four tocopherols, and four tocotrienols.
-Because vitamin E is lipid-soluble, it accumulates within lipid membranes, preventing oxidative damage through free-radical scavenging.
+Because vitamin E is fat-soluble, it can build up in fat tissue.
+Vitamin E can prevent oxidative damage through free-radical scavenging.

-These powerful antioxidant effects of Vitamin E inhibit cancer cell growth and support the immune system.
+Vitamin E is a powerful antioxidant.
+The compound can help stop cancer cell growth and support the immune system.

-Low levels of vitamin E have been seen to increase the incidence of cervical cancer and proliferation of HPV types 16 and 18.
-Whereas nutrient sufficiency of vitamin E has been found to reduce the oxidative stress induced in influenza and by virus-infected organisms.
+Low levels of vitamin E have been found to increase the risk of cervical cancer and cervical abnormalities caused by HPV types 16 and 18.
+Whereas nutrient sufficiency of vitamin E has been found to reduce the oxidative stress-induced in influenza and by virus-infected organisms.

 Vitamin B9 – Folate/Folic Acid

 Folate is a water-soluble B vitamin.
-The body uses folate to help make DNA and RNA and metabolize amino acids, required for cell division.
+The body uses folate to help make DNA and RNA and metabolize molecules called amino acids.